tinymce/tinymce-docs/enterprise/advcode.md

 ## Downloading Advanced Code plugin

-> The Advanced Code feature is included with a [TinyMCE Enterprise](https://www.tinymce.com/pricing/) subscription.
-Please [click here](https://www.tinymce.com/pricing/) to learn more about our flexible subscriptions plans.
+The Advanced Code feature is included with a [TinyMCE Enterprise](https://www.tinymce.com/pricing/) subscription.